Choosing Between Custom & Stock Displays

 Now you need to have a plant for retail display maintenance.
 How quickly does it look shopworn?
 How sturdy is it?

-The goal of a display is to display your products in an attractive way and draw in customers, a poorly maintained display won’t do that.
+The goal of a display is to showcase your products in an attractive way and draw in customers; a poorly maintained display won’t achieve that.

 Your retail display plan should take into account how often they need to be replaced.
-And you should consider having sales associates check the displays periodically to ensure everything is lasting as intended.
+You should also consider having sales associates periodically check the displays to ensure everything is functioning as intended.

 Will your stock display hold up?
 Or do you need a custom retail display for a sturdier design?